JarrenChov/AdaBoost-with-Support-Vector-Machine-Classifier/README.md

 Please note that:
 > `[*]` - Denotes a required parameter. `[#]` - Denotes a optional parameter, where a default value will be overrided if such parameter is supplied.

-Parmaeters allowed are of the following:
+Parameters allowed are of the following:
 - `[*] dataset_file=<value>`:
   - `<value>` can accept either of the following:
     - default - Uses the supplied dataset(s) present *[Currently only a single dataset is present]*.